LiZheng1997/Autoware.universe-with-carla-0.9.15/README.md

 $ ros2 launch autoware_launch e2e_simulator.launch.xml vehicle_model:=carla_t2_vehicle sensor_model:=carla_t2_sensor_kit map_path:=/autoware1.0_ws/Town10/
 ```

-***Note:*** When you run the rocker commands, and it may shows the error like the following messages:
+> ***Note:*** When you run the rocker commands, and it may shows the error like the following messages: ***invoking the NVIDIA Container Runtime Hook directly (e.g. specifying the docker --gpus flag) is not supported***.
+>

-.
-You merely need to change the "--gpus all" to "--runtime=nvidia". like the example commands below: "Your commands will be different with mine, you should copy the commands, after you run the ***rocker --user --nvidia xxxx** command*"
+> You merely need to change the "--gpus all" to "--runtime=nvidia". like the example commands below: "Your commands will be different with mine, you should copy the commands, after you run the ***rocker --user --nvidia xxxx** command*"

 ```bash
 $ docker run  --rm -it --network host   --runtime=nvidia --privileged  -e DISPLAY -e TERM   -e QT_X11_NO_MITSHM=1   -e XAUTHORITY=/tmp/.dockerafc7hfmf.xauth -v /tmp/.dockerafc7hfmf.xauth:/tmp/.dockerafc7hfmf.xauth   -v /tmp/.X11-unix:/tmp/.X11-unix   -v /etc/localtime:/etc/localtime:ro  8ea8cd5cadfe